thejud/text-processing-cookbook/docs/_sources/transformation.md.txt

      1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20

-To have a specific number of columns, still space separated, have xargs break it up for you. here's we're chosing 5 at a time, and notice that the alignment isn't very good.
+To have a specific number of columns, still space separated, have xargs break it up for you. here's we're choosing 5 at a time, and notice that the alignment isn't very good.
 See `column` above for how to align columns.

     seq 20 | xargs -n5 echo